adaltas/node-shell/docs/content/api/parse.md

 ## Description

-The method convert an array containing the command line arguments into a literal object in flatten mode or an array in extended mode.
+The method convert an array containing the command line arguments into an object literal in flatten mode or an array in extended mode.

 Only pass the data without the script name when providing an argument list in the form of an array or a string.
 It obtains the arguments from `process.argv` when `arguments` is not provided or is the [Node.js process](https://nodejs.org/api/process.html).